Dhaniesh/ielts-contentful-invalidation/readme.md

 ---

-## Purpose
+## Purpose 🎯

 The goal of this workflow is to **invalidate cached content (e.g., in a CDN like CloudFront)** for specific resources after they are updated, ensuring end-users always receive the most recent data.

 ---

-## Flow Summary
+## Flow Summary 🔁

 1. A **child component** is published in **Contentful**.
 2. A **webhook** is triggered, sending the **child ID** to an API endpoint or directly to the **Step Function**.
 3. The **Step Function execution** starts.
-4. The execution fetches **parent component IDs** related to the child.
+4. The execution lambda fetches **parent component IDs** related to the child.
 5. A **CloudFront invalidation request** is created for the affected paths.
 6. The state machine continues with its polling-based workflow until the invalidation completes.

 ---

-## Workflow Summary
+## Workflow Summary 📈

 This is a polling-based Step Function that:

 1. Triggers a cache invalidation for linked resources.
 2. Waits for a fixed interval.
 3. Checks the status of the invalidation.
-4. Repeats until completion.
+4. Repeats until all invalidations are complete.
-5. Ends gracefully.
+5. Exits.

 ---

-## State Machine Steps
+## State Machine Steps ⚙️

 ![State Machine Workflow](https://github.com/Dhaniesh/ielts-contentful-invalidation/blob/main/step-function.jpg)

 ### 1. **Linked-Resource-Cache-Invalidation**

 * Initiates the cache invalidation request for one or more resources.
-* Likely invokes a Lambda function or API call.
+* Invokes a Lambda function.

 ### 2. **Wait-For-1-Min**